LSI-UFRGS/vehicles-identify-and-tracking/img_processing_py_scripts/readme.md

 * @author: Felipe Fitarelli

-* @desc.: Script that counts the number os objects by class in a dataset.
+* @desc.: Script that counts the number of objects by class in a dataset.

 ## motion_detection [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]()